knightsay/backtestGraphics/paper.md

 The **Shiny** interface returned by the package consists of a sidebar panel that includes a "Summary" and a "Detail" tab.
 The former provides the user with summary statistics, such as average gross market value (GMV), number of instruments, cumulative and annualized profit and loss (P&L), Sharpe ratio and best and worst performing months.
 The "Detail" tab provides information about the best and worst performers, as well as the biggest drawdowns.

-The main panel of the **Shiny** interface provides interactive plots for cumulative and point-in-time P&L, NMV, GMV and number of contracts.
+The main panel of the **Shiny** interface houses interactive plots for cumulative and point-in-time P&L, NMV, GMV and number of contracts.
 The user can learn the response variable at a given point in time for any of these plots by hovering the mouse on the specified point in time.
 Additionally, the user can also zoom into a time period by dragging the mouse.
 Radio buttons at the bottom of the plots allow the user to seamlessly switch between plots.
 Below is a screen shot of the plots:

 ![](vignettes/img/plots.png)